-The types of incidents that may cause an immediate threat to the community could include, but are not limited to, emergencies such as: an active shooter on campus, hostage/barricade situation, a riot, a suspicious package with confirmation of a device, a tornado, a fire/explosion, suspicious death, structural damage to a College owned or controlled facility, biological threat (anthrax, etc.), significant flooding, a gas leak, hazardous materials spill, etc.
+The types of incidents that may cause an immediate threat to the community could include, but are not limited to, emergencies such as:

+- Active shooter

+- Hostage/barricade situation

+- Riot

+- Suspicious package with confirmation of a device

+- Suspicious death

+- Structural damage to College owned or controlled facility

+- Biological threat (anthrax, etc.)

+- Severe Weather

+- Natural Disaster

+- Hazardous material spills, gas leak, etc.

+- Communicable disease outbreak

+- Structure Fires/Explosions